-Annual Academic Performance Appraisals are to be conducted for all Librarians and Archivists between June 1st and August 31st, with a completion deadline including all necessary signatures of September 15th.
-The appraisal will evaluate performance from the previous academic year and will set goals for the upcoming academic year.
+Annual performance reviews are to be conducted for all Librarians and Archivists between January 1 and March 15, with a completion deadline including all necessary signatures of March 31.
+The review will evaluate performance from the previous year (January-December) and will set goals for the current year (January-December).

-- On or before June 1st of each year, MU Libraries Human Resources Office will provide Librarians and Archivists with the following: - reminder of process and deadline; - electronic copy of appraisal form; - o current job description for review and updating as necessary; - o current MU Libraries Strategic Goals. - During the final week of July, MU Libraries Human Resources Office will send all Librarians and Archivists a reminder of the appraisal deadline. - Upon completion of the process, the MU Libraries Human Resources Office will send a copy of the final, completed appraisal form to the employee. - Division Heads have the responsibility to ensure completion of appraisal process.
+- On or before January 1 of each year, MU Libraries Human Resources Office will provide Librarians and Archivists with the following: - a reminder of process and deadline; - a link to the electronic copy of annual report and performance review forms; - a link to the current job description for review and updating as necessary. - At the beginning of March, MU Libraries Human Resources Office will send all Librarians and Archivists a reminder of the review deadline. - Completed performance reviews and annual reports are due to the MU Libraries Human Resources Office by March 31. - Division Heads have the responsibility to ensure completion of reviews within their divisions.